Linda A. Cicero | Stanford News Service

 Important Notes

-- If offered placement but are no longer interested in the course, please email creative1
+• If offered placement but are no longer interested in the course, please email Danielle

-- If not offered placement nor a spot on the waitlist, email creative1 by Wednesday, March 29 at 12 noon to inquire if there's space in the course
+• If not offered placement nor a spot on the waitlist, email Danielle to inquire if there's space in the course

 Course Snapshot

-The following courses are available on the Spring 2023 Course Preference Form:
+The following courses are available on the Winter 2025 Course Preference Form:

 Enrollment via Application

-A small number of Creative Writing courses require a separate application to be considered for enrollment.
+A few Creative Writing courses require a separate application to be considered for enrollment.
 The instructor(s) of the course will review the applications and select their pool of students accordingly.
 Each course application is linked below.

-English 190G The Graphic Novel with Shimon Tanaka & Sarah Frisch
+English 190G The Graphic Novel with Sarah Frisch, Shimon Tanaka, and Art Director Andy Warner

 This is a dual purpose class: a writing workshop in which you will generate autobiographical vignettes/essays as well as a reading seminar featuring prose from a wide range of contemporary Asian-American writers.
 Some of the many questions we will consider are: What exactly is Asian-American memoir?
 Are there salient subjects and tropes that define the literature?
 And in what ways do our writerly interactions both resistant and assimilative with a predominantly non-Asian context in turn recreate that context?
 We'll be working/experimenting with various modes of telling, including personal essay, the epistolary form, verse, and even fictional scenarios.